Jerusalem Crown: Font

-A new typeface, called Jerusalem Crown, was designed especially for this Bible by Zvi Narkiss.
+A new typeface, "Jerusalem Crown", was designed especially for this Bible by Zvi Narkiss.
 The typeface was modeled on the original lettering of the Aleppo Codex.
 Considerable thought went into the design of this clear, very legible lettering.

-Published in the spring of 2001 as an act in behalf the Aleppo Codex, in a large exhibit edition, and the next year in a general trade edition with a companion volume.
-The edition is based on the latest scholarship concerning the biblical text and on the last version edited by Mordechai Breuer, the recipient of the 1999 Israel Prize in Bible Scholarship.
+It was published in the spring of 2001 in a large exhibit edition on behalf of the Aleppo Codex and in a general trade edition with a companion volume the following year.
+The edition is based on the latest scholarship concerning the biblical text, and the last version was edited by Mordechai Breuer, the recipient of the 1999 Israel Prize in Bible Scholarship.

 The book was entirely set in print by computer, using a new computer program called "Tag", that could handle the letters, vowel points, accents, and the special characters.
-In previous editions around the world, only the majority of the text could be typeset by machine but the special characters had to be positioned by hand.
-The new font had to be designed by Zvi Narkiss with a repertory of 138 characters - letters, vowel points, accents, - and then special characters (certain letters are uncommonly large or small or superscript or inverted according to Masoretic tradition), many of them used only once.
-As with all printed Hebrew Bibles, there were about three million characters - letters, vowels, accents, and other marks - to be typeset.
+In previous editions worldwide, most of the text could be typeset by machine, but the special characters had to be positioned by hand.
+The new font had to be designed by Zvi Narkiss with a repertory of 138 characters - letters, vowel points, and accents, - and then special characters (certain letters are uncommonly large or small or superscript or inverted according to Masoretic tradition), many of them used only once.
+As with all printed Hebrew Bibles, there were about three million characters, including letters, vowels, accents, and other marks, to be typeset.